ministryofjustice/laa-nolasa/README.md

 * `./gradlew idea` will generate the IntelliJ meta-data project files

 We do not check these files into version control.
 Gradle is our repeatable build process; not an IDE.

+We use [Lombok](https://projectlombok.org/) for code generation, so you need to install a plugin for whichever IDE you are using.